 In Sipadan, each visitor must first land and sign the permit book, before being allowed to dive, swim or walk around.
 Each boat is given a flag for the day, identifying it as being allowed to sail around the island.

-It is forbidden to travel on the island beyond a restricted area to the large beach near the pontoon and to the area provided for divers under the trees - with tables, wooden awnings and sanitary facilities.
-As much to ensure the tranquility of the turtles that lay on the sand all around the island, as to keep tourists within sight.
+It is forbidden to circulate on the island beyond a perimeter restricted to the large beach near the pontoon and to the area set up for divers under the trees - with tables, wooden awnings and sanitary facilities.
+This is both to ensure the tranquility of the turtles that lay their eggs on the sand around the island, and to keep tourists within sight.

 The atmosphere is more unusual than heavy.
 We return on the island between the dives to eat, to rest, to take photos memories...

 On site, the military rangers, often in flip flops but with weapons at hand, monitor the comings and goings of tourists between two naps.

 Sometimes the siren sounds, when an intrepid or giddy person ventures beyond the limit.
 It is better not to joke with this, warn the guides before disembarking a group.
 One infraction and the whole boat is not only expelled but also forbidden to dive...